jacksoncharles/laravel-searchable-endpoints/README.md

 # Illuminate Searchable Repositories
-Easy implementation of the [Repository Pattern](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5/) for the [Illuminate Database Package](https://github.com/illuminate).
-In addition to eleven conventional methods there is a further setParameters() solution that can be used to build a select query using multidimensional arrays.
+Implementation of the [Repository Pattern](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5/) for the [Illuminate Database Package](https://github.com/illuminate) specifically designed to facilitate the easy creation of searchable API endpoints.
+In addition to ten conventional methods there are a further 13 search criteria which can be passed to your repository as multidimensional arrays using the setParameters() solution.

-The package is specifically designed to enable fast and easy creation of searchable API endpoints.

 ## Installation
 Install with composer.